 Grade is a word pathologists use to describe the difference between the cancer cells and the normal, healthy epithelial cells in the pancreas.
 Because the normal epithelial cells in the pancreas connect together to form glands, adenocarcinoma is usually divided into three grades based on how much of the tumour is made of glands:

-This is the size of the tumour measured in centimeters.
+This is the size of the tumour measured in centimetres.
 Your report may only describe the greatest dimension.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
 The tumour size is important because it is used to determine the tumour stage (see Pathologic stage below).
 Larger tumours are associated with a worse overall prognosis.

 The pancreas sits very close to other organs and tissues such as the liver, small bowel, stomach, and blood vessels.
 Cancer cells that travel outside the pancreas and enter any of these organs are described as tumour extension.
 All organs or tissues that show evidence of tumour extension will be listed in your report.
 Tumour extension is used to determine the tumour stage (see Pathologic stage below).
 Tumours that grow into surrounding organs or tissues are associated with a worse prognosis.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.

-Why is this important?
 Cancer cells that have attached to a nerve can use the nerve to travel into tissue outside of the original tumour.
 This increases the risk that the tumour will come back in the same area of the body (recurrence) after treatment.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.

 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.
 Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
 This is called lymphovascular invasion.
 Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 The number of margins described in your report will depend on the type of surgery that was performed.
 Most reports describe margins in the pancreas and in any surrounding organs that were removed at the same time as the tumour.